Ripley6811/TAIMAU/README.md

 This is not intended as an financial accounting system but can be used to double-check figures.

 Main features:
-- SQLAlchemy database stores data on companies, products, shipments, invoices, and more.
+- A remote MySQL database accessed by SQLAlchemy stores data on companies, products, shipments, invoices, and more.
 - Simple main interface for doing the most common task of making a manifest.
 - Each "product" in the database is designed for a specific company.
 May be more than one of the 'same' product in database.
 - Add new companies and products or discontinue (cannot delete) a company or product (from showing in main interface).